RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-openshift-crdb.md

 ---
-Title: Getting Started with Active-Active (CRDB) on OpenShift with Route-Based Ingress
+Title: Using Active-Active (CRDB) on OpenShift with Route-Based Ingress
-description:
+description: This guide provides a step-by-step method for setting up CRDB deployment with Active-Active replication that can span two Redis Enterprise clusters running in OpenShift.
-weight: $weight
+weight: 70
 alwaysopen: false
 categories: ["RS"]
 ---